Fatherhood | Jesse & Noah Bergland

 Fatherhood | Noah Bergland

 I tried my best to keep up with her current favorite color, which changed every month.
-I tried to encourage her in regards to whatever sport she was playing, hockey, golf, and basketball.
+I tried to encourage her in regard to whatever sport she was playing, hockey, golf, or basketball.
 Essentially, I took over that cheerleader role from prison, because I knew everything was out of my control.

 Advice to other parents in prison: